ggioko/dungeon-mania/assumptions.md

 - Mercenaries drop armour with a chance of 1/10
 - All enemies can drop 'The One Ring' with a chance of 1/50
 - Every map has a maximum of two keys
+- Zombies can't use armour but only drop it

 ### **Interact Method Assumptions**